CastielWong/Laboratory/DevOps/Kubernetes/minikube.md

 By describing a running Kubernetes pod, it's feasible to extract the Container ID field of the pod that includes the name of the runtime:
 `kubectl -n kube-system describe pod kube-scheduler-minikube | grep "Container ID"`

+### HyperKit
+Minikube would uses the HyperKit hypervisor to create a virtual machine that runs the K8S cluster, which means minikube can work without external Docker like Docker Desktop at all.

+When HyperKit is the VM driver, run `eval $(minikube docker-env)` to point the shell to minikube's docker-daemon to check through images/containers.

 ## Reference